 “Exercise increased caution when visiting local bars, nightclubs, and casinos,” the State Department recommends.
 “Do not display signs of wealth, such as wearing expensive watches or jewelry.
 Be extra vigilant when visiting banks or ATMs.”

-The State Department also recommends that travelers in Mexico keep both traveling companions and friends or family at home up to date about your travel plans.
+The State Department also recommends that travelers in Mexico keep both traveling companions and friends or family at home up to date about their travel plans.

-Finally, if you are alone and take a taxi or Uber, be sure to take a photo of the taxi number and/or its license plate and text it to a friend or family member, the State Department recommends.
+Finally, if you are alone and take a taxi or Uber, be sure to take a photo of the taxi number and/or its license plate and text it to a friend or family member, the State Department recommends, especially if you’re a woman.
+Mexico is considered one of the five most dangerous countries for women.

-You can find a detailed explanation about the threats in each state in Mexico and learn more about being safe while traveling within Mexico in the State Department’s Mexico Travel Advisory.
+You can find a detailed explanation of the threats in each state in Mexico and learn more about being safe while traveling within Mexico in the State Department’s Mexico Travel Advisory.